gamesbook/pyprototypr/docs/basic_concepts.md

 Elements can have other settings apart from their position.

-For example, the rectangle which represents the outline of a card has a *size*.
+For example, the rectangle which represents the outline of a card has a *height* (its size in the vertical direction) and a *width* (its size in the horizontal direction).
+The line used to draw the rectangle also has a *stroke width* and a *stroke color* (see below for more about the concepts of stroke and width).
-The rectangle's size is measured in terms of its *height* and *width*.
-The line used to draw the rectangle also has a *stroke width* and a *color* (see below for more about the concepts of stroke and color).
-A circle will have its size defined by a *radius* or a *diameter* which define how big it is, and so on.
+A circle will have its size defined by a *radius* or a *diameter*, and so on.

-> NOTE: Because the word "size" is such a general one, its not used in **pyprototypr**;
+> *NOTE:* Because the word "size" is such a general one, its not really used in
-> more specific terms are used instead.
+> **pyprototypr**;  more specific terms are used instead.

-Many elements also have a *fill* that is the color with which they will be "filled".
+Many elements which enclose an area also have a *fill* -  that is the term for the color with which their area will be "filled".

 All of these kinds of settings are called **properties**.